 A <div> element will naturally stretch to fit the height of its content (assuming no floats or absolutely positioned elements are involved).
 So to get the height of the textarea, I just need to do the following:

-Take note that I’ve added a separate class with overflow: hidden, to prevent scrollbars from appearing.
+Take note that I’ve added overflow: hidden to the textarea, to prevent scrollbars from appearing.
 Normally this would not be a good thing to add to a textarea element, but because I’ll be resizing it with JavaScript, it’s fine.
-This class will be added to the textarea with JavaScript, to ensure that if JavaScript is turned off, the textarea will scroll normally.
+This CSS is added to the textarea with JavaScript, to ensure that if JavaScript is turned off, the textarea will scroll normally.

-Here is the CSS I’ll be applying to the hidden clone element:
+Here is the CSS I’ll be applying to the hidden clone element via JavaScript:

 .hiddendiv {